 1¼ Pounds Fresh Conch Meat (#ad).
 Cut into thumb sized pieces

 Canola Oil for deep frying

 Put all ingredients into thick bottomed pan and bring to a boil.
 Turn down the heat and simmer until the mixture becomes thick and syrupy, stirring it occasionally.

 Cooking method for fritters:

 Combine flour, cornmeal, Kosher salt, and beer to make a smooth batter.
 Dredge conch meat in batter allowing excess batter to drip off.
-Fry in enough canola oil (heated to 365 digress Fahrenheit) to cover fritters for about 2 minutes.
+Fry the conch fritters in enough canola oil (heated to 365 digress Fahrenheit) to cover the conch fritters for about 2 minutes.
 Do not overcrowd the deep fryer.